Oil Services Owner in Alberta with a $3M Share Sale: Using the 48% Top Rate Advantage in 2026

 Question: What is the actual tax bill on a $3M Alberta share sale after the LCGE in 2026?

 Answer: With a $3,000,000 share sale, nominal ACB, and the full $1,250,000 LCGE claimed, the remaining capital gain is $1,750,000.
-Under the 2026 capital gains inclusion rules, the first $250,000 of gain is included at 50% ($125,000 of taxable income) and the remaining $1,500,000 at 66.67% ($1,000,050 of taxable income), for total taxable income from the sale of approximately $1,125,000.
-At Alberta's top combined rate of 48%, the tax on the sale is approximately $540,000.
-Derek's total 2026 tax will be higher once other income (salary, dividends from the corporation prior to sale, investment income) is added, but the incremental tax attributable to the share sale itself sits in the $530,000 to $550,000 range.
-Net after-tax proceeds from the sale: approximately $2,460,000 before legal, accounting, and broker fees of roughly $100,000 to $120,000 on a transaction of this size.
+Under the 2026 capital gains inclusion rules, every dollar of capital gain is included at a flat 50% — the proposed June 2024 increase to 66.67% above $250K was cancelled by the federal government in March 2025 and never took effect.
+The $1,750,000 gain produces $875,000 of taxable income.
+At Alberta's top combined rate of 48%, the tax on the sale is approximately $420,000.
+Derek's total 2026 tax will be higher once other income (salary, dividends from the corporation prior to sale, investment income) is added, but the incremental tax attributable to the share sale itself sits in the $410,000 to $430,000 range.
+Net after-tax proceeds from the sale: approximately $2,580,000 before legal, accounting, and broker fees of roughly $100,000 to $120,000 on a transaction of this size.

 Question: Is a share sale or an asset sale better for an Alberta oil services business?

-Answer: From the seller's perspective, a share sale is almost always preferable because it gives access to the $1,250,000 LCGE — worth approximately $600,000 in avoided tax at Alberta's 48% top rate (computed as $1,250,000 × blended inclusion rate × 48%).
+Answer: From the seller's perspective, a share sale is almost always preferable because it gives access to the $1,250,000 LCGE — worth approximately $300,000 in avoided tax at Alberta's 48% top rate ($1,250,000 × 50% inclusion × 48%).
 From the buyer's perspective, an asset sale is usually preferable because the buyer gets a stepped-up cost base on depreciable assets (vehicles, equipment, tools), generating higher CCA deductions in future years, and avoids inheriting the seller's historical tax liabilities.
 In oil services, the asset-vs-share tension is particularly sharp because the equipment base is large and depreciable — a buyer paying $3M for shares gets no basis step-up on $1.5M of equipment, while an asset purchase would.
 The negotiation typically lands on a share sale with a price adjustment that compensates the buyer for the lost CCA benefit — often 3% to 5% of the equipment FMV.
 Derek should model both structures with his tax advisor and quantify the LCGE benefit against the buyer's CCA haircut before negotiating.

 Question: Can the capital gains reserve spread the tax over 5 years on an Alberta business sale?